-CSU The California State University Executive Order 1096 Revised March 29, 2019 Attachment A COMPLAINT FORM Instructions : This complaint form is for use by individuals who are eligible to file Sexual Misconduct, Dating or Domestic Violence or Stalking under Executive Ord below as completely as possible and attach additional pages to this form, if nec ler 1097.
-Please fill in all of the information requested CSU Campus Work Phone Last Name First Name MI Cell Phone Mailing Address Home Phone City Best time to call: AM/PM State Zip Code E-mail What is your relationship with the California State University campus listed above? ?
-Current Employee?
-No Last date of employment An Applicant for employment?
-Yes No A Third Party?
-Yes No Please specify your relationship with the University: Was Early Resolution sought?
-Date Indicate the type(s) of complaint being filed: Discrimination Harassment Retaliation Sexual Misconduct Dating Violence Domestic Violence Stalking If you are filing a Discrimination or Harassment complaint, indicate the Protected Status(es) that was/were the basis(es) of the alleged Discrimination or Harassment (Please select all that apply): Race/Color Religion Sexu al Orientation National Origin/Ancestry Gender / Sex Disal • • • • • • • • • • • • • • • • • • • Marital Status Gender Identity/Expression Milit ary/Veteran Status Age If you are filing a Retaliation complaint, indicate the activity(ies) you engaged in that was/were the basis(es) for the alleged Retaliation.
-Page 1 of 3
+Executive Order 1097 provides students a systemwide procedure to file complaints alleging violations of the California State University (CSU) systemwide policy prohibiting Discrimination, Harassment, Retaliation, Sexual Misconduct, Dating or Domestic Violence or Stalking against students by the CSU, Employees, other Students, or Third Parties.
+Please fill in all of the information requested below as completely as possible and attach additional pages to this form, if necessary.

+CSU Campus Work Phone Last Name First Name MI Cell Phone Mailing Address Home Phone City Best time to call: AM/PM State Zip Code E-mail Currently a CSU Student?
+Yes Currently a CSU Applicant?
+Yes No Last CSU Registration Date No Last CSU Application Date Was Early Resolution sought?
+Yes Yes No If yes, with whom: Date Indicate the type(s) of complaint being filed: Discrimination Harassment Dating Violence Domestic Violence Stalking If you are filing a Discrimination or Harassment complaint, indicate the protected status(es) that was/were the basis(es) of the alleged Discrimination or Harassment.
+(Please select all that apply): Race/Color National Origin/Ancestry Marital Status Religion Gender/Se Sexual Orien Disability entity/Expression Military/Vete Genetic Information If you are filing a Retaliation complaint, indicate t he activity(ies) you engaged in that was /were the basis(es) for the alleged Retaliation.